vorsprung/parameter-ssm-template/README.md

 change into the src/sfill directory and issue this command
     `go get ./...`

+If an AWS config file is not present then the AWS functional unit tests will not run

 ## How to restrict access to a particular key set
 The policy below can be attached to a user or role to allow access all the keys under a /test tree.
 Replace the account id with your account id